grafana/loki/docs/sources/operations/query-fairness/_index.md

 With N actors, each actor get 1/Nth of their share.

-Since explained implementation and the header name already suggest, it is possible to enqueue queries several levels deep.
+As the explained implementation and the header name already suggest, it is possible to enqueue queries several levels deep.
 To do so, you can construct a path to the sub-queue using the `|` delimiter in the header value, as shown in the following examples.